 Contact the Media Office in order to have yourself listed in the Find an Expert database.

 The Media Office can help you promote your news or you may wish to submit content to the staff or student e-newsletter.

 Learning Solutions offers media and other training for researchers.

 Policy Register provides all current university policies including:

 The Graduate Studies Office (GSO) maintains the Supervisor Register.
 The GSO can provide advice and information about supervision, including gaining inclusion on the Register, and relevant policies..

-The Development Program for Research Supervision is for academics who wish to develop, or further develop, expertise and skills in research supervision.
+The Foundations of Research Supervision program is for academics who wish to develop, or further develop, expertise and skills in research supervision.

 The Code of practice for supervision of postgraduate research students outlines the responsibilities of the University, the Faculty and Department, as well as the individual supervisor and student.

 You can advertise your research opportunities in Research Supervisor Connect.

 If you are a research supervisor and want to publish your research opportunities online please .